amatosg/amatosg/README.md

 ### Quote of the hour

-A picture may be worth a thousand words, a formula is worth a thousand pictures.
+It should be noted that no ethically-trained software engineer would ever consent to write a DestroyBaghdad procedure.
+Basic professional ethics would instead require him to write a DestroyCity procedure, to which Baghdad could be given as a parameter.

-~ Edsger W. Dijkstra
+~ Nathaniel Borenstein

 [website]: https://facturapp.com